beeware/lektor-i18n-plugin/README.md

 If your default content language is not English, you will have to edit the first `contents-en.po` file and remove the translations.

+### Plural Forms

+If you're using `{% pluralize %}` in your Jinja templates, make sure you fill in the plural forms in the PO headers manually, then make sure you have the correct number of `msgstr[x]`s.

 ## Installation

 ### Prerequisites